 Gnocchi di Patate burro e salvia (Potato Dumplings)

-Next, you melt butter slowly in a pan and add fresh sage.
-The butter becomes smooth and fragrant, while the sage releases a warm, slightly earthy aroma that fills the kitchen.
-As a result, the sauce develops depth without needing anything extra.
+Next, melt butter slowly in a pan and add fresh sage.
+The butter turns smooth and fragrant, and the sage releases a warm, earthy aroma that fills your kitchen.
+This simple step adds depth to the sauce without needing anything else.

 Category, , DifficultyBeginner